pesalerno/Chimanta-genomics/README.md

 ===> Explanation of flags and options is the following:
 **--prune_haplo** *"prune out non-biological haplotypes unlikely to occur in population"*
-**--lnl_filter** *"filter calato loci based on the mean log likelihood of the catalog locus in the population"*
+**--lnl_filter** *"filter calatog loci based on the mean log likelihood of the catalog locus in the population"*
 **--lnl_dist** *"print distribution of mean log likelihood required to keep a catalog locus"*

-From the stacks manual, "we can bucket the log likelihood values to plot it more conveniently using the shell:"
+From the stacks manual, *"we can bucket the log likelihood values to plot it more conveniently using the shell"*:

 	> cat batch_1.rxstacks_lnls.tsv | grep -v "^#" | awk '{bucket=(int($2)); lnls[bucket] += 1} END { for (bucket in lnls) print bucket, "\t", lnls[bucket]}' | sort -n > lnls.tsv